The 515 best Cyber Monday 2022 deals to shop now | CNN Underscored

 • Eberjey: Get 25% off sitewide with code JOY25 for discounts on cozy intimates and loungewear.

-• Eloquii: Shop plus-size fashion and get 50% off everything with code BLACKFRIDAY through Nov.
-26. From Nov.
-27 through 29, use code CYBER for savings.
+• Eloquii: Shop plus-size fashion and get up to 50% off everything.

-• Everlane: Shop this Black Friday sale and get up to 50% select styles and collections including Perform, Track, sweaters, teddy fleeces, ReNew outerwear and denim, now through Nov.
+• Everlane: Shop this sale and get up to 50% select styles and collections including Perform, Track, sweaters, teddy fleeces, ReNew outerwear and denim, now through Nov.
 28.

 • Fabletics: Get 80% off workout clothes, athleisure and more sitewide through Nov.
 29.

-• Faherty: This Black Friday, get 25% off almost everything at Faherty when you spend $250.
+• Faherty: Right now, get 25% off almost everything at Faherty when you spend $250.

 • Girlfriend Collective: Shop sustainable, size-inclusive apparel 35% off sitewide and save on activewear we love through Dec.
 9.